 As a business owner, one of the main goals is to provide value to customers.
-Without being able to show your value, it’s much harder to attract customers, let alone sell them your goods and services.
-Without a plan to distinguish your small business from competitors, your business may just fade into the background, particularly if you’re in a tough market.
+It’s much harder to attract customers without showing your worth, let alone sell them your goods and services.
+Without a plan to distinguish your small business from competitors, your business may just fade into the background, particularly if you’re in a challenging market.

 There are various ways to differentiate your business and products from competitors.
 However, not all means of differentiation work for every industry.
 You’ll have to pick the right strategy, and here are a few that work best to beat out your competition.